peterekepeter/test-with-browser/readme.md

 ## Testing failure cases

 Sometimes it's necessary to check that errors are propertly reported.
-Setting `expect-failure: true` will cause the test to pass only if it fails.
+Setting `expect-fail: true` will cause the test to pass only if it fails.
 The following YML tests that the URL validation is working.

 ```yml